 Garmin Ultra High-Definition Scanning Sonar

-Garmin’s new Ultra High-Definition scanning sonaruses a higher frequency range to deliver ultra-clear images and detail of structure and fish below and around the boat at greater depths.
+Garmin has announced its introduction of a new Ultra High-Definition scanning sonar, which uses a higher frequency range to deliver super-clear images and detail of structure and fish below and around the boat at greater depths.
 The new system includes Ultra High-Definition ClearVü and Ultra High-Definition SideVü sonar with frequencies ranging from .8 to 1.2 MHz.
-The ClearVü image clarity lets anglers see up to 200 feet below the boat.
+ClearVü image clarity lets anglers detect fish and bottom features to 200 feet below the boat.

 Ultra High-Definition system w/ networkable GCV 20 sonar black box, GT34UHD transducer and both transom and trolling motor mounts: $600